Eat Some Lucky Foods for a Prosperous New Year

-Foods like doughnuts or bagels that are shaped like rings are thought by some people to represent the year coming full circle, and are believed to bring luck.
+Foods like doughnuts or bagels that are shaped like rings are thought by some people to represent the year coming full circle, and bring luck.
 An example of this type of lucky food is the Linzer Torte Cookies eaten in many Eastern European countries.

 Image: Grapes via Shutterstock

 In Spain, Portugal, Mexico, Cuba, Ecuador and Peru, it is often traditional to eat 12 grapes at the stroke of midnight, one for each month in the coming year.
 Some people say the name of the month as they eat each grape, and if that grape is sweet, it will be a good month.